Five country castles for family days out

 Croft Castle and Parkland

-Set in 1,500 acres of historic parkland home to many ancient trees, cows and sheep, Croft Castle dates back to the 14th and 15th centuries.
-Unwind in their gardens that grow seasonal produce which can be enjoyed in the Carpenter's tea-room.
+Set in 1,500 acres of historic parkland, and home to many ancient trees as well as cows and sheep, Croft Castle was noted in the Doomsday book in 1086.
+These days, it exists as a 17th-century manor house.
+Explore the ancient site and unwind in the castle's gardens, where seasonal produce is grown to be used in the Carpenter's tea room.
 Children can burn energy at the two play areas and four-legged friends are welcome in all outdoor spaces.

 Blair Castle